MicroEJ/docs/VEEPortingGuide/coreEngine.rst

 Several sections are defined by the Core Engine.
 Each section must be linked by the third-party linker.
-Starting from Architecture ``8.x``, sections have been renamed to follow the standard ELF naming convention.
+Starting from :ref:`Architecture 8.0.0 <changelog-8.0.0>`, sections have been renamed to follow the standard ELF naming convention.

 .. tabs::